stardog-union/launchpad-docs/README.md

       keyUrl: https://auth.pingone.com/<SSOCONNECTION_$uid_PING_ENVIRONMENT_ID>/as/jwks
 ```

-- the top-level key is the issuer URL for PingOne.
+- the top-level key under `issuers`, is the issuer URL for PingOne.
 This should match the issuer URL in the PingOne OIDC configuration.
 This should be in your PingOne OIDC application's connection settings under the `Issuer ID` field.
 For non enterprise, this is `https://auth.pingone.com/<SSOCONNECTION_$uid_PING_ENVIRONMENT_ID>/as`.
 Replace this as needed for your environment.
 - the `rolesClaimPath` should be set to the claim in the JWT token that contains the roles assigned to the user in PingOne.
 This should match the `sd-roles` (or whatever you named it) attribute in the custom resource in PingOne.
 - the `usernameField` should be set to the claim in the JWT token that contains the username of the user in PingOne.
 This should match the `sd-username` (or whatever you named it) attribute in the custom resource in PingOne.
-- the `audience` should be set to the client id of the PingOne OIDC client.
+- the `audience` should be set to the audience defined in the custom resource in PingOne.
+This should match the `Resource Name` in the custom resource in PingOne if you did not set the `Audience` field.
 - similar to the issuer URL, the `keyUrl` should be set to the URL of the public key used to verify the JWT token.
 This should match the `JWKS URI` in the PingOne OIDC configuration.
 This may not follow the template below for an enterprise PingOne environment - replace as needed.